 The tournament is held at irregular intervals.
 It has been held in back-to-back years or sometimes every two, three or four years.
 After the 2021 tournament, there will be a three-year break until 2024 before the next Copa America.

 The most popular ways to bet on Copa America is individual games, the overall winner, to make the final, and top goalscorer in the tournament.
-Deciding between these could be just as easy as seeing which sportsbooks in New Jersey and Pennsylvania.
+Deciding between these could be just as easy as seeing which sportsbooks NJ sports betting and PA sports betting sites have on offer.

 Many bettors know what’s available to bet for individual games, but soccer betting generally simply offers moneyline bets on both teams and a draw, and an over/under goals.
 Spread betting is less popular in soccer due to the lower number of goals scored in games.